Lucasolvrr/LandingPageBotDiscord/README.md

 ```
 cd LandingPageBotDiscord
 ```
-Then execute on your browser, i recommend use Live server extension!
+Then execute on your browser, i recommend use "Live server" extension!

 Have Fun!